1 Corinthians Chapter 9

 4. I became weak to the weak, so I might win the weak.
 I *become all things to all men, so that by all means I might save some.

-9. But I discipline my body and make it my slave, lest after having preached to others, I might become disqualified.
+9. But I discipline my body and make it my slave, lest after having preached to others, I myself might become disqualified.

 Next: 1 Corinthians chapter 10